-During a pre-SARC 53 meeting with the fishing industry (held August 16, 2011 in Gloucester, MA) industry expressed concern with the 24-hour operation of the survey.
+During a pre-SARC 53 meeting with the fishing industry (held August 16, 2011 in Gloucester, MA), industry expressed concern with the 24-hour operation of the survey.
 There was a sense that there were differences in the relative catchability of cod between daytime and nighttime hours.
-These observations are supported by the literature (e.g., Beamish 1966), though the nature of off bottom movements appears highly variable.
+These observations are supported in the scientific literature (e.g., Beamish 1966), though the nature of off bottom movements is highly variable.
 An analysis was pursued as to whether there were appreciable differences in survey catchability between daytime and nighttime tows.
 The results showed that generally catchability was slightly higher in the daytime tows.
-However, the trends between day and night tows were very similar and in most years the day/night survey indices fell within the 80% CI of the aggregate index.
-Because the trends were similar it was decided to use both day and night tows to calculate indices for the assessment.
+However, the trends between day and night tows were similar, and in most years the day/night survey indices fell within the 80% CI of the aggregate index (Fig. A.67).
+Because of the similarity in the trends it is appropriate to use both day and night tows to calculate indices for the assessment.
 Splitting by day and night would result in reduced tows and lost strata (Table A.46), which would increase the likelihood that survey indices could be influenced by a single large tow in any year.

 Aggregate survey indices over time are presented in Table A.47 along with the corresponding CVs.
 Generally survey indices were higher in the earlier time periods, reaching lows in the mid-1990s.
-There has been a slight increase in survey indices relative to the mid-1990, but survey indices have remained constant over the past decade (Fig. A.67).
+There has been a slight increase in survey indices relative to the mid-1990, but survey indices have remained constant over the past decade (Fig. A.68).
 It is worth noting that some of the highest survey indices are associated with relatively high CVs/confidence intervals.
-This is an important consideration in determining how to interpret survey indices; i.e., do increases in survey indices represent true increases in the relative size of the resource, or are the indices being driven by a few influential tows that are not indicative of the resource.
-Indices at age for both the spring and fall surveys are presented in Tables A.48 and A.49 and Figures A.68 and A.69.
+This is an important consideration in determining how to interpret survey indices; i.e., do increases in survey indices represent true increases in the relative size of the resource, or are the indices being driven by a few influential tows that are not indicative of the resource abundance/biomass?
+Indices-at-age for both the spring and fall surveys are presented in Tables A.48 and A.49 and Figures A.69 and A.70.
 Similar to the trends observed in the commercial and recreational fisheries, there were few older fish present in the survey catch-at-age throughout most of the 1990s.

 The NDDWG examined spatial trends in the NEFSC survey catches over time to see if these could inform the understanding of small-scale distributions of cod (TOR A.5).
 Plots of the spring and fall survey catches (number/tow) show a general decline in the overall abundance from the 1970s through the 1990s.
-There is a notable increase evident in the 2000-2010 period, but interestingly, the increase appears to be restricted to the western Gulf of Maine (Fig. A.70 and A.71).
+There is a notable increase evident in the 2000-2010 period, but the increase appears to be restricted to the western Gulf of Maine (Fig. A.71 and A.72).
 Moderate survey catches occurred along the coast of Maine in the 1970s, but these have not been observed in the past twenty years.
-It's possible that this trend could be confounded by increases in the lobster pot gear which makes this region difficult for the NOAA vessels to survey.
 To further address the aspect of spatial aggregation, a time series of Gini indices were calculated following the techniques outlined in Wigley (1996).
-These results support the patterns shown in distribution plots and suggest an increased concentration of the resource over the last twenty years (Fig. A.72).
+These results support the patterns shown in distribution plots and suggest that the resource has contracted into the western Gulf of Maine over the last twenty years (Fig. A.73).
+These patterns are similar to the spatial aggregation that has occurred in the commercial fishery.

-MADMF bottom trawl Survey
+MADMF bottom trawl survey